pradiptabasu/pbasu-IoT-Tutorials/README.md

 b.
 VMware LIOTA agent will be showcased ?
 c.
 What other IoT Edge software/hardware are part of VMware suite ?
 d.
 Any IoT Gateway offerings from VMware ?
 e.
 Any Stream & Big/Historical Data Analytics (Edge/Otherwise) solution in VMware suite ?
-Or will Mphasis show case it’s own solutions like DeepInsights for decision making process ?
+Or will <System Integrator> show case it’s own solutions like DeepInsights for decision making process ?
 f.
 Any Collaboration Suite part of VMware portfolio ?
 g.
 Any BPM or workflow systems (which will be triggered by sensor events) part of VMware portfolio ?
 h.
 Any sensor or IoT development boards part for VMware portfolio ?
 Or is VMware have partner who provides the boards ?
 Or are we looking at generic Sensors/Arduinos/Raspberry PIs ?